Established in 1992, the Pound Hill experiment looks at how the timing of soil disturbance affects grasslands biomass and species composition.

-Optimal conditions for germination differ between species, therefore variations in the timing and severity of disturbance, should have an effect on the abundance of plant species and the composition of the seed bank.
+Optimal conditions for germination differ between species, therefore variations in the timing and severity of disturbance should have an effect on the abundance of plant species and the composition of the seed bank.

-Established in 1992, Pound Hill lies on acid, sandy soil of the Bagshot Series and is surrounded by naturally regenerated alder woodland.
+Pound Hill lies on acid, sandy soil of the Bagshot Series and is surrounded by naturally regenerated alder woodland.

-Data has been collected on above ground standing biomass or percentage cover of each plant species present in all plots.
+Data has been collected on above-ground standing biomass or percentage cover of each plant species present in all plots.

 The long-term cultivation and soil disturbance at different times of the year has resulted in very different plant communities among the three types of cultivation treatments.

-The abundance of most species is typically highest in the disturbance regime that best match their germination behaviour.
-Fall cultivation favours species whose seedlings can survive through winter and thus have a head start the following spring.
+The abundance of most species is typically highest in the disturbance regime that best matches their germination behaviour.
+Autumn cultivation favours species whose seedlings can survive through winter and thus have a head start the following spring.
 March cultivation selects for species that need cold temperatures to flower in spring and whose seedlings resist frost.
 Finally, species that flower after exposure to frost and grow fast are favoured under the May cultivation, as this regime exposes seedlings to short growing seasons with often dry environmental conditions (Crawley, 2004).